 Nearly all teens struggle with their eating, activity, or weight.
 But parents can help.

-Most teens who start a weight loss plan don’t develop a clinical eating disorder like Sklar did, but research from the University of Minnesota School of Public Health suggests that nearly all teens (98 percent of girls and 93 percent of boys) struggle at some point with an eating, activity, or weight issue—in other words, with unhealthy body habits.
+Most teens who start a weight loss plan don’t develop a clinical eating disorder like Sklar did.
+But research from the University of Minnesota School of Public Health suggests that nearly all teens (98 percent of girls and 93 percent of boys) struggle at some point with an eating, activity, or weight issue—in other words, with unhealthy body habits.

-And those body struggles include routines that many parents might consider normal for a teenager—a boy who avoids all physical activity; a girl who complains about looking too fat; or, like Sklar, the teen who nixes certain food groups and exercises excessively.
+And those body struggles include routines that many parents might consider normal for a teenager—a boy who avoids all physical activity; a girl who complains about looking too fat; or, like Sklar, a teen who nixes certain food groups and exercises excessively.
 (See box below for the unhealthy markers tracked in this study.)

 “My mom thought this was just me trying to be healthier,” says Sklar, now a college senior who works for the National Eating Disorders Association.

 But while these might be common teen behaviors, they can be harmful for developing adolescents, both in the short-term and in the long-term.
 Unhealthy habits can lead to body image, activity, and eating issues that continue into adulthood.

 “We live in a culture that makes it easy to be concerned about your weight and hard to feel good about yourself,” says lead author Dianne Neumark-Sztainer, a University of Minnesota professor and author of I’m, Like, SO Fat!
 Helping Your Teen Make Healthy Choices About Eating and Exercise in a Weight-Obsessed World.

 To help teens grow into healthier adults, Neumark-Sztainer and Stephanie Zerwas, a UNC-Chapel Hill associate professor of psychiatry, say many parents must flip their thinking about diets and body image.

 5 Ways to Help Teenagers Develop Healthy Body Habits: